Instructions for translators¶

 Submit your work¶

-When you are satisfied with your work, you will make a pull request to ask us to integrate your changes into the public Lino repositories.
+When you are satisfied with your work, you must make a pull request to ask us to integrate your changes into the public Lino repositories.

 More about pull requests in Basic git skills.